 where we have introduced $H_I(t)=e^{tH_0}H_Ie^{-tH_0}$.
-We note that the order of $U_I(t)$ and $H_I(t)$ in r.h.s is opposite to that in usual quantum mechanics.
-The formal solution of this equation is given by
+We note that the order of $U_I(t)$ and $H_I(t)$ on the r.h.s. is opposite to that in usual quantum mechanics.
+The formal solution is given by